Flash3388/FRC-Vision-Template/README.md

 To run the deployed code, run the `DEPLOY_PATH/frcvision/bin/frcvision` file.
 Or, run the _gradle_ task `runRemote`.

-For security reasons, the password to connect to the deploy target is not saved in gradle.properties and needs to be specified manually when deploying:
+For security reasons, the password to connect to the deployment target is not saved in gradle.properties and needs to be specified manually when deploying:
 ```shell script
 ./gradlew runRemote -PtargetPassword=somepassword